Enhancing OLAP Resilience at LinkedIn: Query Workload Isolation

 \subsection{Enforcement}

 QWI enforces resource limits at two complementary levels.

 \textbf{Query-level enforcement.} Individual queries that threaten system stability are terminated based on resource thresholds.
-When heap usage reaches 85\%, the most resource-intensive query is killed; at 99\%, all queries are terminated to prevent OOM crashes.
+OOM-risk detection uses JVM-reported total heap usage rather than the sum of sampled per-query allocations.
+If heap usage crosses configured thresholds (e.g., 96\%), QWI kills the most resource-intensive query; at 99\%, all queries are terminated to prevent OOM crashes.
 For latency-sensitive deployments, per-query CPU-time limits trigger earlier intervention.
-This provides a critical safety net---even without workload budgets configured, the system protects itself from runaway queries.
+This provides a critical safety net: even without workload budgets configured, the system protects itself from runaway queries.

 \textbf{Workload-level enforcement.} Workload budgets enable proactive, continuous isolation.
 Each query is tagged with its workload, and resource consumption is charged against that workload's budget.
-At admission, a provisional charge tests budget availability; if insufficient, the query is rejected immediately.
-During execution, threads periodically charge measured deltas (Figure~\ref{fig:enforcement}).
-When a workload exhausts its budget on a host, new queries are rejected and in-flight queries may be cancelled.

 The current design enforces strict per-workload budgets without support for bursting (temporarily exceeding budgets when cluster capacity is available) or quota stealing (borrowing unused budget from other workloads).
 These features are planned for future work, as they could improve utilization while requiring careful design to maintain isolation guarantees.